azat-co/fullstack-javascript/appendix-a/Appendix A.md

 <http://webapplog.com>, <http://azat.co>.

-In case you enjoyed Node.js and want to find out more about building production web services with Express.js—a de factor standard for Node.js web apps—take a look at my book [Pro Express.js](http://proexpressjs.com).
+In case you enjoyed Node.js and want to find out more about building production web services with Express.js—a de facto standard for Node.js web apps—take a look at my book [Pro Express.js](http://proexpressjs.com).